-The productivity of 1.9 young/occupied site was at par with overall average 1981-2021 (Fig. 2).
-Nest cameras from 2019 showed one chick lost (site 61) after last nest control so productivity figures adjusted compared to latest field report.
+The preliminary productivity of 1.3 young/occupied site was just above the critical threshold and lower than overall average 1981-2022 (Fig. 2).
+Nest cameras showed one chick lost in 2019 (site 23) and two in 2021 (site 23 and 42) after last physical control visit in the nests so productivity figures are adjusted compared to previous reports.

-Figures 1 and 2 include the critical limits (red lines) as defined, based on literature reviews, in Monitoring Plan for the American Peregrine Falcon (USFWS).9 In South Greenland, the Peregrines have favourable reproduction in most years, but with huge variation and two marked dips over the study period - fluctuations that only long-term monitoring can detect.
+Figures 1 and 2 include the critical limits (red lines) as defined, based on literature reviews, in Monitoring Plan for the American Peregrine Falcon (USFWS).9 In South Greenland, the Peregrines have favourable reproduction in most years, but with huge variation and some marked dips over the study period - fluctuations that only long-term monitoring can detect.